pendulum-project/ntpd-rs/docs/development/code-structure.md

 completed, and the combined command line and file base configuration is used to setup at least these kinds of tasks:
  - The main clock steering task.
- - One peer task per configured peer (remote server).
+ - One source task per configured source (remote server).
  - One server task per configured interface on which to serve time.
  - One task for exposing state for observability.
  - One task for dynamic configuration changes.

-### Peer tasks
+### Source tasks

-The daemon runs a single peer task per configured peer.
-This task is responsible for managing the network connection with that specific peer, sending the poll message to start a clock difference measurement, handling the response, and doing an initial filtering step over the measurements.
+The daemon runs a single source task per configured source.
+This task is responsible for managing the network connection with that specific source, sending  the poll message to start a clock difference measurement, handling the response, and doing an initial filtering step over the measurements.

-The main loop of the peer waits on 3 futures concurrently:
+The main loop of the source waits on 3 futures concurrently:
  - A timer, which triggers sending a new poll message.
  - The network socket, receiving a packet here triggers packet processing and measurement filtering.
  - A configuration channel, receiving configuration changes.

-Should any of these events happen, after handling it the peer task then sends an updated version of the sections of its state needed for clock steering to the main clock steering task.
+Should any of these events happen, after handling it the source task then sends an updated version of the sections of its state needed for clock steering to the main clock steering task.

 ### Server task